V4Fire/Client/src/core/component/decorators/computed/README.md

 # core/component/decorators/computed

-The decorator assigns meta-information to a computed field or an accessor within a component.
+The decorator assigns metainformation to a computed field or an accessor within a component.

 ```typescript
 import iBlock, {component, prop, computed} from 'components/super/i-block/i-block';